sopra-fs23-group-07/sopra-fs23-group-07-server/contributions.md

-27/04/2023, Suleman, #147, created the Lobby Repository class 27/04/2023, Suleman, #148, added methods to LobbyRepository 27/04/2023, Suleman, #141, added methods to DTOMapper for lobby
+27/04/2023, Suleman, #147, created the Lobby Repository class 27/04/2023, Suleman, #148, added methods to LobbyRepository 27/04/2023, Suleman, #141, added methods to DTOMapper for lobby 27/04/2023, Suleman, #151, added methods to DTOMapperImpl.java for lobby